East York Collegiate Institute: Robotics

 Since 2002, East York Collegiate Institute has been involved with the FIRST Robotics Competition FIRST Robotics, an international competition in which professionals and high school students are teamed together to solve an engineering design problem in an intense yet cooperative way.
 In 2002, the East York FIRST Robotics Team won the Highest Rookie Seed Award in recognition of the Highest Placed Rookie of Robotics in Canada [7].
 In 2011, East York's Team 907, placed in the Semi-Finals at the Greater Toronto Area Regional and placed twice again in the Semi-Finals at Greater Toronto Regional East and the Greater Toronto Regional West in 2012.
 East York also won the Creativity Award for their 2012 Robot.

 Outreach

 East York's Outreach initiative emphasizes local and national opportunities that take an experiential learning and community service approach.
-East York's Team 907 has many growing outreach projects in Toronto including mentoring the younger Robotics Teams located in the Greater Toronto Area.
+East York's Team 907 has undertaken many outreach projects in Toronto, including mentoring the younger Robotics Teams located in the Greater Toronto Area.